Free, Unlimited Liquid AI API

 function: {

-name: "get_temperature",
+name: "get_weather",

-description: "Get current temperature for a given location",
+description: "Get current weather for a location",

 parameters: {